 Chess.com puzzle training is a terrific resource to get up to speed on tactics.
 With a free membership, you get five puzzles per day.
 The Gold membership will get you 25 puzzles to solve per day.
 This is a lot, and I doubt anybody would average over 25 per day.
-If you are upgrading your membership solely for tactics, I would recommend the gold membership.
+If you are upgrading your membership solely for tactics, I recommend the gold membership.

 At the platinum and diamond membership level, you will get unlimited puzzles.
 This is particularly helpful if you want to go over many easy tactics via learning mode, a hidden gem of the chess.com puzzle training.

-In learning mode, you can select specific themes or motifs as well as a rating range for the puzzles.
+In learning mode, you can select specific themes or motifs and a rating range for the puzzles.
 This can be extremely helpful to fast-track the weaknesses you’ve found in your game.
 Being a free, or even a gold member, can slow your progress if you want to utilize learning mode.
 Want to practice simple forks or positions with the bishop pair?
 Learning mode is your friend.

-Puzzle rush is insanely addictive and it’s a great way to improve your tactics in a fun way.
-Be careful, though, rapidly doing easy tactics can develop bad habits.
+Puzzle rush is insanely addictive, and it’s a great way to improve your tactics in a fun way.
+Be careful, though; rapidly doing easy tactics can develop bad habits.
 It is important to balance puzzle rush with doing difficult tactics that make you think and calculate.

 Free users are limited to one attempt per day.
 If you’re anything like me, you restart any time you get an early problem wrong.
 The free tier wouldn’t cut it for my puzzle rush addiction.
 Gold members get 5 attempts per day, while platinum and diamond members get unlimited attempts.

-With puzzle rush, comes puzzle battle.
-Puzzle battle is a 1-v-1 puzzle rush battle vs another opponent.
+With puzzle rush comes puzzle battle.
+Puzzle battle is a 1-v-1 puzzle rush battle vs. another opponent.
 You play a 3-minute puzzle rush and try to get a higher score than your opponent.
 Each player receives the same puzzles in the same order to keep the game fair.
 Like live chess, you get a rating that adjusts after each match.

 Lessons are chess.com’s best-kept secret.
 The curriculum they have is outstanding and massive.
 These lessons range from absolute beginner (How to move the pieces) to very advanced (Advanced Endgames).
 Lessons have been highly recommended in many of our learner series interviews.
 Each lesson has videos and hands-on challenges where you find the best move using the educational material presented in the lesson.